basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

       return 405;
     }

-    # Disallow any link with the map/reduce query format "bucket,tag,_"
+    # Disallow any link with the MapReduce query format "bucket,tag,_"
     if ($uri ~ "/riak/[^/]*/[^/]*/[^,]+,[^,]+," ) {
       return 405;
     }